logo

 Dear Reader,

-Feeling anxious around tests is common, so it’s no wonder that it affects the academic performance of millions of students worldwide every year!
-One explanation for this is the presence of a ‘mental block’ — an unofficial and informal term, albeit an accurate description of what many students encounter — in which a person experiences a psychological wall in their mind that stops them from moving forward, potentially making them lose motivation.
-Mental blocks are often associated with test anxiety, or feelings of tension, worried thoughts, and negative physiological reactions that occur when a person’s abilities are being tested, but often occur during other activities as well (such as while doing homework or crafting an email).
-Despite often being used interchangeably or spoken about in tandem, they're two different experiences.
-Fortunately, there are steps that can be taken to address both.
+Feeling anxious around tests is common, so it’s no wonder that it affects the academic performance of millions of students worldwide every year.
+One explanation for this is the presence of a ‘mental block’.
+This term unofficially means when a person experiences a psychological wall in their mind that stops them from moving forward, potentially impacting their ability to complete tasks.
+Mental blocks are also associated with test anxiety, feelings of tension, worried thoughts, and negative physiological reactions that occur when a person’s abilities are being tested.
+Fortunately, some steps can be taken to address both a mental block and test anxiety.
 So, if you’re feeling stuck between a block and a hard place, read on for more information and test-taking tips!

-Anecdotally, having a mental block has been described as experiencing a psychological wall that makes it difficult to move past a certain point and can deplete the motivation to complete a task.
-Mental blocks are theorized to be the brain’s way of signaling that it needs a break.
+Having a mental block has been described as experiencing a figurative wall that makes it difficult to move past a certain point and can deplete the motivation to complete a task.
+Mental blocks are thought to be the brain’s way of signaling that it needs a break.
 Of course, that isn’t always a realistic option, particularly when taking a test.
-That said, there are ways to prevent and address mental blocks.
-For example, practicing meditation to increase mindfulness and give the brain a chance to rest and reset itself; going outdoors, which has shown to improve cognitive functioning; dividing a project into smaller, more doable parts to increase confidence and reduce frustration; or listening to music, which can spur creativity.
+That said, there are ways to prevent and address mental blocks including:

 Signature